RedMatOnyx/awareness/siteplan.md

-javascript cannot GET /partials/header.html for index.html but works fine for views (using live server) ...so will just push and see if deployed site works ok...
+javascript cannot GET /partials/header.html for index.html but works fine for views (using live server) ...so will just push and see if deployed site works ok... nope, so got rid of javascript header in index.html, just using it for the views

+i need to get rid of inline styles on headers and put them all into css file

+i have duplicated css in my header, footer block and .banner class (i'll try commenting out the css class and deleting the attribute from my header tag html for simplicity)

+i left the unique header in the gamepad tester view because it's a working page and has a seperate index anyway

+airports view is only one i tested the new load-title feature, copy to others if it makes sense to do it...

 RSS Project
 Still wondering why some of these don't work, and how to find rss feeds to use...